 The Better Energy School Awards aim to assist and encourage environmental education for young people aged 5-11.
-They promote cross-curricular work on the environment and offer opportunities to study energy including fossil fuels and alternative technologies, linking with the National Curriculum for England and Wales and the Scottish Curriculum for Excellence, click here to explore our guides.
+They promote cross-curricular work on the environment and ANY work you are doing at your school covering any kind of environmental issue can be entered.
+The Better Energy School Awards for excellence in environmental education link with the National Curriculum for England and Wales and the Scottish Curriculum for Excellence, click here to explore our guides.

 In addition to all the winners, 16 Runners-Up will receive £250 each for the school funds.
 A further 20 Highly Commended schools will receive £100.